 Get in touch by email, phone or pigeon post if you’re interested!

-If you’re looking for a present for the foodie in your life, or a Christmas treat for yourself then a Get Funghi gift bag might be just the thing.
+If you’re looking for a present for the foodie in your life, or a Christmas treat for yourself then why not get a Get Funghi gift bag.

-Packets of Winter Chanterelle, Porcini and Forest Mix £4 each
+15g bags of Winter Chanterelle, Porcini and Forest Mix: £4 each

-You can either pick them up from us at home in New Mills, shop at High Peak Food Hub where we’ll have a pop up stall on Thursday 15 November and Thursday 13 December, or we can post them to you for £3.50 p&p.
+You can either pick them up from us at home in New Mills or we can post them to you for £3.50 p&p.